Real Toric Varieties: Interactions between their Geometry and their Topology

 In particular, the cohomology of odd degree of $F(\C)$ vanishes.
 Furthermore, these rings are torsion free.
-They have a classical presentation given by a quotient of the Stanley-Reisner ring, the rings are spanned by the classes of toric subvarieties.
-All these assertions are contained in Theorem~10.8 in \cite{Danilov:1978aa}.
+They have a classical presentation given by a quotient of the Stanley-Reisner ring.
+The rings are spanned by the classes of toric subvarieties.
+All these assertions are contained in \cite[Theorem~10.8]{Danilov:1978aa}.
 The cohomology of the real locus is also totally algebraic, i.e. the cycle class map is onto.

-On can adapt the arguments of Proposition~10.4 of \cite{Danilov:1978aa} to the real case.
+To prove it, one can adapt the arguments of \cite[Proposition~10.4]{Danilov:1978aa} to the real case.
 It relies on the algebraic cellular decomposition provided by a shelling of the fan in the projective case, and a version of Lemma~\ref{lem:alg_cohomo_blow_up}.
 The same holds over $\R$.
 In addition, for all integers $k\geq 0$, the complexification morphism:

-is a well defined isomorphism, cf. Proposition~5.14 in \cite{Borel:1961aa}.
+is a well defined isomorphism, \textit{cf.} \cite[Proposition~5.14]{Borel:1961aa}.
 It implies the following lemma. \begin{lem} Let $\G{\R}^p\hookrightarrow F$ be a smooth and complete \te.
 The cohomology of $F(\R)$ is generated in degree 1.
 Moreover, we have the following presentation of the first cohomology group of its real locus:

 where the projection sends a divisor $D$ to its class $\cl_F(D)$, and $v_D$ denotes the primitive generator of the ray associated to $D$. \end{lem}